 Swap your standard brush for this DIYer-approved tool.

-The thing that makes painting IKEA stuff tough is the furniture’s seemingly impenetrable laminate finish.
+The thing that makes painting IKEA furniture tough is the stuff’s seemingly impenetrable laminate finish.
 The key, as Plumb figured out, is sanding, painting, and drying on repeat (in her case, four times to be exact).
 “And then it took about another week for it to completely cure,” she explains.
-So budget your time accordingly and then read her tips for achieving a seamless look, below.
+So budget your time accordingly and then read her tips for how to paint the Billy bookcase and Sektion cabinets, below.

 Don’t: Buy High-Gloss Doors

 To start out, avoid picking any IKEA pieces that only come in a high-gloss treatment, as it naturally makes the surface hard to fuse with paint.
-For the lower part of the library-slash-barware storage wall, Plumb opted for shallow Sektion cabinets (the Veddinge door style is the most paint friendly).
-The upper portion is made up of Billy bookcases flipped upside down.
+For the lower part of the library-slash-barware storage wall, Plumb opted for two shallow Sektion upper kitchen cabinets with the Veddinge door style because it is the most paint-friendly front.
+The upper portion is made up of a tall Billy bookcase flipped upside down.

 Do: Leave More Time Than You Think You Need Between Coats

 Per her painter’s recommendation, Plumb first applied Sherwin-Williams’s Extreme Bond Primer on the doors after lightly sanding them and wiping them down.
 “My biggest tip is to give yourself time—basically 24 hours between each thing at least,” says Plumb.
 To make the whole process easier on herself, she laid out all the fronts in her garage on a large table and primed everything else as is, installed.